 - Photos of heirlooms and other physical objects

 As you are scanning your items and photographs, organize the hard copies before putting them away.

 Cite your sources

-For most researchers, source citations are usually the most exciting part of genealogy.
-Citing your sources not only allows others to recreate your research in the future, but also makes it possible for you to retrace your path in the future as well.
+For most researchers, source citations aren’t the most exciting part of genealogy.
+But citing your sources allows others to recreate your research in the future, and makes it possible to retrace your path in the future.

 If you’ve been neglecting adding your sources to your research, this is the perfect time of year to go back and add them.

-Our free downloadable Source Citation Cheat Sheett has examples of citations for censuses, vital records and other sources.
-Also be sure to check out Software Source Citations Made Easy and Genealogy Q&A: 3 Steps to Source Citations for more useful tips.
+Our free downloadable Source Citation Cheat Sheet has examples of citations for censuses, vital records and other sources.
+Also check out Software Source Citations Made Easy and Genealogy Q&A: 3 Steps to Source Citations for more useful tips.